LaxarJS/laxar-patterns/docs/patterns/resources.md

                            | `patches`         | array  | A [JSON-Patch](https://tools.ietf.org/html/rfc6902) document (an array representing a sequence of incremental modifications)

 Because modifications _(didUpdate)_ are transmitted incrementally, the resource master may use the `patches` attribute of the event payload to persist modifications using an [HTTP PATCH](http://tools.ietf.org/html/rfc5789) request.
-To create and apply patches, you require `laxar-patterns` into your widget controller and use `createPatch` and `applyPatch` its `json` API.
+To create and apply patches, you require `laxar-patterns` into your widget controller and use `createPatch` and `applyPatch` from its `json` API.

+In support of a unidirectional data flow we strongly advise to only send updates from the master to the slaves and not the other way around.
+This ensures that there really is only one source for the most recent state of a resource, and changes to it are encapsulated in just one location.
+So instead of sending a _didUpdate_ event a slave expresses its wish to induce a modification on a resource via _takeActionRequest_ to the master.
+The master then can modify the resource accordingly (possibly via server roundtrip) and publish the updated version as a whole via _didReplace_ or partially via _didUpdate_ event.

 When sharing resources, keep in mind that resource events (like all LaxarJS events) are cloned for each receiver.
 This makes it easy to write robust applications, but can lead to inefficiencies if very large resources are published.